 Recognize and Reduce Data Bias

-Just as people can lie with charts and maps, let’s not forget our long history of misleading audiences (and ourselves) with the word choices we make when describing data.
-Framing bias refers to negative or positive labels or conceptual categories that affect how we interpret information.
-For example, British statistician David Spiegelhalter notes that US hospitals tend to report mortality rates, while UK hospitals report survival rates.
+Cognitive biases refer to a category of human behaviors that skew how we interpret data.
+One example is confirmation bias, which refers to the tendency to accept only claims that fit our preconceived notions of how the world works.
+Counter this by actively searching for alternative interpretations and considering contradictory findings with open eyes.
+A second example is pattern bias, which describes how people tend to see meaningful relationships in data, even when numbers were randomly selected.
+Fight against this by reminding readers (and yourself) that data is noisy, and our brains are wired to see patterns, even where none exist.
+See additional resources on statistical analysis mentioned in chapter 6 to learn about appropriate tests to determine whether apparent patterns in your data exist at odds greater than chance.
+A third example is framing bias, which refers to negative or positive labels or conceptual categories that affect how we interpret information.
+On the power of labels, British statistician David Spiegelhalter notes that US hospitals tend to report mortality rates, while UK hospitals report survival rates.
 When weighing the risks of a surgical procedure for member of your family, a 5 percent mortality rate seems worse than a 95 percent survival rate, even though they’re identical.
-Furthermore, Spiegelhalter observes that when we supplement rates with raw numbers, it further increases our impression of risks.
-For example, if we told you a surgical procedure had a 5 percent mortality rate and that 20 out of 400 patients died, it seems worse because we begin to imagine real people’s lives, not abstract percentages.35 The best way to counter framing bias is to be aware of its potential effect on our minds and to call it out, as we’ve attempted to do here.
+Furthermore, Spiegelhalter observes that when we supplement rates with raw counts, it further increases our impression of risks.
+For example, if we told you a surgical procedure had a 5 percent mortality rate and that 20 out of 400 patients died, it seems worse because we begin to imagine real people’s lives, not just abstract percentages.46 Counter framing bias by being aware of its potential effect on our minds and calling it out.

 David Spiegelhalter, The Art of Statistics: Learning from Data (Penguin UK, 2019), https://www.google.com/books/edition/The_Art_of_Statistics/CiZeDwAAQBAJ, pp. 22-5↩︎